andrew/ultimate-awesome/README.md

 - [awesome-data-science-viz](https://github.com/quantmind/awesome-data-science-viz) - :boom: :chart_with_upwards_trend: A curated list of data science, analysis and visualization tools.
 - [awesome](https://github.com/statamic/awesome) - A collection of awesome Statamic articles, links, resources and other rad things.
 - [awesome-tuist](https://github.com/tuist/awesome-tuist) - A community-driven collection of Tuist related posts, plugins, talks, and much more.
+- [awesome-zama](https://github.com/zama-ai/awesome-zama) - A curated list of amazing Fully Homomorphic Encryption (FHE) resources created by the team at Zama.
 - [awesome-hackernews](https://github.com/lebriton/awesome-hackernews) - A curated list of FOSS tools to improve the Hacker News experience.
 - [awesome-learn-to-code](https://github.com/mike-north/awesome-learn-to-code) - A list of awesome resources for learning to code.
 - [awesome-homebridge](https://github.com/sahilchaddha/awesome-homebridge) - Popular list of Homebridge Plugins.